 The AMRC Process Technology Group develops innovative techniques and optimised processes for the machining of high-performance materials.

-The aerospace industry is driving the use of high-performance alloys and composites to improve fuel performance for a new generation of high-performance aircraft.
+The aerospace industry is driving the use of high-performance alloys and composites to improve fuel efficiency for a new generation of high-performance aircraft.
 Components are being produced to tighter tolerances, with more complex geometries, under increasing cost pressures.
 But the characteristics that make these materials attractive also make them much more difficult to cut and form.

 To meet quality standards at an affordable cost, these high-performance materials require high-performance machining.
 The AMRC’s industrial partners look to the Process Technology Group (PTG) to apply the latest technology and innovative techniques, to produce and integrate machining solutions that deliver significant improvements in quality and cost.

 As well as process optimisation, PTG develops new models of machining.
 The industry drive for higher tolerances is creating a demand for single-operation machining methods.
 We are integrating technologies and developing multi-task machining methods to significantly reduce manual intervention and downtime.